 Trucking accidents require a different kind of attorney.
 Almost every attorney drives a car, but how many trial attorneys have been commercial truck drivers?
 If you have been the victim of a trucking accident, you need an attorney who knows what questions to ask, what evidence to secure and what to investigate when piecing together the cause of trucking accidents.
 Phillips Law Firm, Inc., has handled trucking accidents involving track-car crashes, truck fires and loss of loads.
 We have represented truck drivers, trucking companies, automobile drivers and freight shippers in recovering the losses and injuries caused by trucking accidents.

 We understand that just because a truck was involved in an accident, the trucker is not always at fault.
-Automobile drivers often fail to understand that the stopping distance, turning radius, and maneuverability of a truck is not the same as a car.
-Automobiles can cause trucking accidents by cutting off trucks in traffic, passing unsafely, and driving in the blind spot directly behind a big rig.
-Truckers will tell you, drafting may be great for NASCAR, but it is not a safe way to follow a truck, and if your attorney does not know what this means, you need an attorney that understands trucking.
+Automobile drivers often fail to understand that the stopping distance, turning radius and maneuverability of a truck are not the same as a car.
+Automobiles can cause trucking accidents by cutting off trucks in traffic, passing unsafely and driving in the blind spot directly behind a big rig.
+Truckers will tell you, drafting may be great for NASCAR, but it is not a safe way to follow a truck, and if your attorney does not know what this means, you need an attorney who understands trucking.

 Phillips Law Firm, Inc., has been handling trucking cases for over 25 years in the same convenient location for our clients.
 Your case is not too complicated, and your injury is not too complex for us to present to a jury to get the best result for you.
 If you, your business or a loved one has been injured in any way related to a trucking accident, and you believe someone else was the cause, we can help you.